 3. Don’t Always Let Them Win

 Many children have trouble dealing with the emotions that arise when they lose a game, this is part of their social skills training.
 What’s worse is when they are at school and they lose, the kids who won are likely to gloat.
 It’s a good idea to provide a safe environment at home where they can get used to the fact that you don’t always win.

 When they do win, it’s a great opportunity to set an example.
 You should comment on how much fun you had playing anyway, and praise them for their win.
 This teaches them that the point of the game is to have fun and that there’s nothing wrong with losing.
 The social skill they are learning here is to praise the process not the result.

 If they get upset when they lose, you can end the game until they come back around.
-Positive reinforcement when they play nice or apologise after getting upset, will help them learn that you have better luck keeping a game going if you’re a good sport and develop their social skills.
+Positive reinforcement when they play nice or apologize after getting upset will help them learn that you have better luck keeping a game going if you’re a good sport and develop their social skills.

 4. Strengthen Emotional Vocabulary

 Many children who throw tantrums or become physically aggressive, only do so because that’s the only way they can express negative emotions.
 One of the best ways of curbing this behavior is to expand your child’s emotional vocabulary.